+'''

-All grievances relating to the development of this project are to be directed to: Project Director - Labour conditions Coastal and Marine Ecosystems Management Strengthening Project Sustainable Development Unit 2nd Floor Administrative Building, Kingstown St. Vincent and the Grenadines Telephone: 784 485 6992 Email - emdsvg@gmail.com cc. cenplan@svgcpd.com
+All grievances relating to the development of this project are to be directed

+to:

+Project Director - Labor conditions

+Coastal and Marine Ecosystems Management Strengthening Project

+Sustainable Development Unit

+2nd Floor Administrative Building, Kingstown

+St. Vincent and the Grenadines

+Telephone: 784 485 6992

+Email - emdsvg@gmail.com

+cc. cenplan@svgcpd.com

+'''
-- 2. Formal grievance process as managed by implementing agency: - All grievances will be acknowledged by telephone or in writing by the PC using the Grievance Acknowledgment Form (Annex 1) within 48 hours of receipt and the complainant informed preferably within 5 working days of the approximate timeline for addressing the complaint, if it can't be addressed immediately.
-The PC will work with the safeguard team to ensure the speedy resolution of the grievance.
-If the complaint cannot be resolved at this level it is taken to the next level. - 3.
-Register/Log

-• After receiving and recording the grievance on the GIF, it will be registered in the Grievance Redressal Registration.
-(Labour Grievance Registration form)
+- 2. Formal grievance process as managed by implementing agency: - All grievances will be acknowledged by telephone or in writing by the PM using the GrievanceAcknowledgment Form (Annex 1) within 48 hours of receipt and the complainant informed preferably within 5 working days of the approximate timeline for addressing the complaint, if it can't be addressed immediately.
+The PM will work with the social specialist to ensure thespeedy resolution of the grievance.
+If the complaint cannot be resolved at this level it is escalated to level 3, where a Grievance Redress Committee is formulated to address the matter. - 3.
+Register/Log - After receiving and recording the grievance on the Grievance Acknowledgement Form (GAF), it will be registered in the Grievance Register (Annex 5).